QubitProducts/universal-variable-php-library/README.md

 ## Introduction

-Universal Variable (UV) always requires some server-side development work to instantiate on each page of websites.
+Universal Variable (UV) always requires some server-side development work to instantiate on each page of a website.
 At [Qubit](http://qubitproducts.com) we've created a PHP library to assist with this, thus requiring a little less intimate knowledge of client-side JavaScript.

 This library is not prescriptive - it can be used to create the standard UV data layer, as well as extending it for more advanced and custom functionality.

-Requires PHP version 5.2.0 or greater.
+Requires PHP version >= 5.2.0.

 ## Example